japila-books/apache-spark-internals/docs/memory/TaskMemoryManager.md

 The `consumers` collection is then cleared.

-link:MemoryManager.adoc#releaseExecutionMemory[MemoryManager.releaseExecutionMemory] is executed to release the memory that is not used by any consumer.
+MemoryManager.md#releaseExecutionMemory[MemoryManager.releaseExecutionMemory] is executed to release the memory that is not used by any consumer.

-Before `cleanUpAllAllocatedMemory` returns, it calls link:MemoryManager.adoc#releaseAllExecutionMemoryForTask[MemoryManager.releaseAllExecutionMemoryForTask] that in turn becomes the return value.
+Before `cleanUpAllAllocatedMemory` returns, it calls MemoryManager.md#releaseAllExecutionMemoryForTask[MemoryManager.releaseAllExecutionMemoryForTask] that in turn becomes the return value.

 CAUTION: FIXME Image with the interactions to `MemoryManager`.

-NOTE: `cleanUpAllAllocatedMemory` is used exclusively when `TaskRunner` is requested to xref:executor:TaskRunner.adoc#run[run] (and cleans up after itself).
+NOTE: `cleanUpAllAllocatedMemory` is used exclusively when `TaskRunner` is requested to executor:TaskRunner.md#run[run] (and cleans up after itself).

 == [[acquireExecutionMemory]] Acquiring Execution Memory